omoerbeek/e2pv/README.md

 ```

 # Aggregation
-By default, the script will collect values from the configged number of
+By default, the script will collect values from the configured number of
-panels and submit aggrgated data to PVOutput.
-But it is possible to
+inverters and submit aggregated data to PVOutput.
+It is possible to
 send the data from the individual inverters to PVOutput.
 Using the "Parent"
-feauture of PVOutput, a system can be defined that displays the aggragated
+feauture of PVOutput, a system can be defined that displays the aggregated
 data of all panels.
-Note that this feature is a donation only feature.
+Note that this feature is a /donation only/ feature.

 An example config.php snippet for a split configuration: